Why Culture Shock Is Different Than Depression

 You might also downplay your own mental, emotional, and physical exhaustion or worse, ignore them altogether.
 That’s because as new members of the workplace or community, you don’t want to be seen as the “constant victim”.
 You might end up overworking and taking on too many responsibilities to show your “worth” and you’re not looking after yourself enough.

 This can result in weight fluctuations, feeling drained or listless, and being unable to get out of bed.
-If any or all of those descriptions apply to you or to a family member, then this discussion would help you understand better what is going on.
+If any or all of those descriptions apply to you or a family member, then this discussion would help you understand better what is going on.

 The Expat Experience